Looking to remodel your pool? Here's what you need to know.

 Make sure when filling the pool up that you don’t stop the water to ensure you don’t get water lines when filling.
 Test the water and ensure the acid levels are where they need to be, and don’t allow anyone into the pool until the acid levels are balanced.
 Once that’s done, and the calcium dust is filtered out, you can begin adding chlorine.
 Small cracks or loose pebbles are normal but always check for any that look concerning and bring them up with your contractor.

 How much is this going to cost?

-Pool remodel costs can vary depending on job size, materials and scope of work.
+With pool remodels, costs can vary depending on job size, materials, and scope of work.
 Average size pool 15 x 30 with tile can range from $6,000 - $8,000.
-The cost, scope of work and your needs can be discussed with your pool contractor as they outline the job to your specifications.
+The cost, scope of work, and your needs can be discussed with your pool contractor as they outline the job to your specifications.